loheesong/ESC-proj/README.md

 1. Make sure no duplicate usernames when editing
 2. Auto log-out the user after they finished editing their profile
 3. Add a "change password" option with more security and validation

+Also does not have a delete button rn but it can be done pretty fast